Aider-AI/aider/benchmark/README.md

 There will be multiple of these pass rate stats, depending on the value of the `--tries` parameter.

-The yaml also includes all the settings which were in effect for the benchmark run and the git hash of the repo used to run it.
+The yaml also includes all the settings which were in effect for the benchmark run.
+It also reports the git hash of the repo at the time that the benchmark was run, with `(dirty)` if there were uncommitted changes.
+It's good practice to commit the repo before starting a benchmark run.
-The `model`, `edit_format` and `commit_hash`
-should be enough to reliably reproduce any benchmark run.
+This way the `model`, `edit_format` and `commit_hash` should be enough to reliably reproduce any benchmark run.

 You can see examples of the benchmark report yaml in the